HACCP plan

 HACCP plan template: (Highlighted Monitoring procedures)

-To ensure that the CCPs and other control measures do their intended purpose, your HACCP team is tasked with establishing CCP monitoring procedures and have the responsibility for oversight of production.
 These monitoring activities aim to record a sequence of observations for CCPs and will serve as documentation after the food operations in appropriate monitoring logs.
 They can serve as proof that your HACCP food safety plan is working.

 Examples of monitoring activities on essential food preparation steps may include physical and chemical methods with appropriate logs.
 Monitoring forms or logs are composed of several parameters that need to be filled by the person with the position responsible for daily record review.
 These parameters vary in frequency of continuous monitoring.